Paul Giesler: Early life

 Paul Giesler was born in Siegen, the son of an architect.
 His younger brother, Hermann Giesler (1898–1987), was also an architect who, along with Albert Speer, gained the favor of Adolf Hitler in Nazi Germany.
 Paul attended Volksschule and Realgymnasium in Siegen until 1914.
 On the outbreak of the First World War, he enlisted in the Royal Prussian Army and was assigned to a pioneer battalion of the 1st Foot Guards Regiment.
 Attaining the rank of Leutnant of reserves, he served as a platoon and company commander of a land mine unit.
 Transferred to the 2nd Guards Regiment in 1918, he was wounded several times and was awarded the Iron Cross 1st and 2nd class.
 Discharged from military service at the war's end, he joined the right-wing paramilitary veterans' organization, Der Stahlhelm.
 He studied architecture at the Darmstadt University of Applied Sciences and the Technische Universität Darmstadt until 1921, and became a self-employed architect in Siegen between 1922 and 1933.
+He also was a member of the paramilitary Young German Order from 1920 and joined the conservative German National People's Party.
+From 1925 to 1927, he was the district leader (Bezirksführer) of the Siegen war veteran's association (Kriegerverein).